php-ru/symfony-docs-ru/controller.rst

         // redirects to a route with parameters return $this->redirectToRoute('blog_show', ['slug' => 'my-page']);

-        // redirects to a route and mantains the original query string parameters return $this->redirectToRoute('blog_show', $request->query->all());
+        // redirects to a route and maintains the original query string parameters return $this->redirectToRoute('blog_show', $request->query->all());

         // redirects externally